-Environment and Conservation Fund (ECF) will continue to fund more Community Involvement Projects to allow the public to try out MSW charging in actual settings and get prepared for the charging scheme.
+Environment and Conservation Fund (ECF) will continue to fund more Community Involvement Projects to allow the public to try out MSW charging in actual settings and get prepared for MSW charging.

-Collaborate with different stakeholders, including the Environmental Campaign Committee, District Councils, villages, green groups and schools etc., to encourage the public to reduce waste and let them have a better understanding of the charging scheme.
+Collaborate with different stakeholders, including the Environmental Campaign Committee, villages, green groups and schools etc., to encourage the public to reduce waste and let them have a better understanding of MSW charging.

-EPD will draw up “Best Practice Guides” for different sectors based on the trial experience of Community Involvement Projects on MSW charging.
-The public may refer to the guidelines of their sectors (e.g. residents, PMCs, commercial and industrial sectors, etc.) for the points to note and good practices for implementing the charging scheme.
+EPD will draw up “Best Practice Guides” for different sectors with reference to the experience of Community Involvement Projects and Trial Projects on MSW charging.
+The public may refer to the guidelines of their sectors (e.g. residents, property management companies (PMCs), commercial and industrial sectors, etc.) for the points to note and good practices for implementing MSW charging.

-EPD will continue to organise briefings and workshops to help the trades and the public to understand the importance of waste reduction and recycling and the charging scheme arrangements, and to explain the content and requirements of the ordinance, in order to facilitate the different sectors to cope with and implement the charging scheme.
+EPD will continue to organise briefings and workshops to help the trades and the public to understand the importance of waste reduction and recycling and MSW charging arrangements, and to explain the content and requirements of the ordinance, in order to facilitate different sectors to cope with and implement MSW charging.